dobs/autographql/README.md

 # AutoGraphQL

-Automagic GraphQL Schema Generation for Rails and ActiveRecord
+Automatic GraphQL Schema Generation for Rails and ActiveRecord.

 This project is currently a very early WIP.
 See *Roadmap* below for requirements leading up to a usable state.